SciCatProject/oai-provider-service/README.md

 SERVICE_NAME | Name assigned by the admins to this specific instance of the service | oai_provider_service FACILITY_NAME | Name of the facility where this service is running | _unknown_

+## Releases
+Releases are managed automatically by making a PR from master to release.
+One the PR has been reviewed and merged, a new release is created and the related docker image will be added to repository.

+## Images
+Images are created when:
+- a PR is merged to master.
+  These images are tagged with the related commit hash
+- a release PR is merged to release.
+  These images are the official release images and are tagged with the related version which matches also the tag created in code